bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 - Rationale for the layout:
 There are mainly three tabs in our website
 1. Overview: In this tab we have shown an image stating the common words which were used in news & stories during pendamic.
 Timeline of the coronavirus.
 Additionally we have also shown line chart which states the unemployement rate before and after the COVID-19 Outbreak.
 It's impact on US labor market.
 Moreover we have also presented a rough idea of the US unemployment history between year 1995-2020.
 2. Data Exploration: All our interactive charts are put in this tab to let users better understand the relationship between COVID-19 confirmed cases and the unemployment rate change.
+We have also drawn maps and lollipop chart in this map which are interactive and alligned with each other.
+Additionally, we have also shown how when we select the stick of lollipop it chages which region has number of confirmed cases with the sorted unemployment change rate.
+We also have built a graph which gives the relation between pandemic and labor market.
 3. Unemployment Claims: In this tab, we further explore the number of unemployment claims in each state and try to answer the question: “Is the labor market recovering from the impact of the COVID-19?”

 ## Slide 7,how you optimized the visual queries and user interaction.